The Last Spritz

 Armani Code Parfum

 Armani Code Parfum is the fall fragrance for people who need something warm but not aggressive.
-Bergamot and mandarin open things up with brightness, then iris and lavandin add a powdery, refined quality before tonka bean and cedar take over the dry-down.
+Bergamot and mandarin open things up with brightness, then iris and clary sage add a powdery, refined quality before tonka bean and cedar take over the dry-down.
 The result is polished, restrained, and undeniably good.

 This is the fragrance equivalent of a well-pressed shirt.
 Not flashy, but always the right call.
 Wear it Monday through Friday; save the Sauvage Elixir for the weekend.
+See the full breakdown.

 Born in Roma Intense